 What is the process for General Protections complaints?

-We find that over 90% of the general protections complaints we lodge on behalf of our clients settle with the employee being better off financially as a result.
+We find that approximately 90% of the general protections complaints we lodge on behalf of our clients settle with the employee being better off financially as a result.

 All clients must undergo compulsory mediation.
-This is where over 90% of our claims get settled without proceeding to any trial.
+This is where around 90% of our claims get settled without proceeding to any trial.

 Contact our expert employment law team to discuss how we can assist you.